OliverFlint/oliverflint.co.uk/source/_posts/D365-Typescript-Webresources-Part-2.md

 Personally I have had a play with both [@types/xrm](https://www.npmjs.com/package/@types/xrm) and [delegateas/XrmDefinitelyTyped](https://github.com/delegateas/XrmDefinitelyTyped)

-Of the two I prefer XrmDefinitelyTyped as it extends on @types/xrm by providing CrmSvcUtil like functionality to build Typescript interfaces that represent the entities and forms within your D365CE environment.
+Of the two I prefer XrmDefinitelyTyped as it extends on @types/xrm by providing CrmSvcUtil like functionality to build TypeScript interfaces that represent the entities and forms within your D365CE environment.

 For the purpose of this post we'll take a look at XrmDefinitelyTyped :-)